-Creating the best dental logo is far from an exact art.
-There are many different ways to create an impactful logo that’s memorable and stands out from the crowd.
+Creating the best dental logo is far from an exact science.
+There are many ways to create an impactful, memorable logo that stands out from the crowd.

 In the dental industry, having an awesome logo is essential.